Mitigating Risk from Common Driving Infractions

-The CDC puts the death toll of alcohol-related driving crashes at 10,497 in 2016 alone.
+Many accident are caused by dangerous driving -the CDC puts the death toll of alcohol-related driving crashes at 10,497 in 2016 alone.
 In addition to the risks posed by drunk driving, narcotics were also found to be involved in about 16% of motor vehicle crashes.

-Speeding is one of the most common causes of fatal road accidents.
+The dangers of speeding while driving are serious, as speeding is one of the most common causes of fatal road accidents.
 A study by the National Transportation Safety Board (NTSB) showed that speeding caused 112,580 deaths between 2005 and 2014.

 The study also showed that drunk driving and speeding are similar in their likelihood to cause fatal accidents for drivers and other road users.
 This is why the NTSB recommends more serious charges for speeding.
 Currently, it carries a lesser charge than driving under the influence of alcohol.
 Drivers would do well to keep a safe speed to avoid a hefty fine and keep themselves and others out of harm’s way.